chairraver/img4hugo/README.md

   then be pasted into the Hugo post or page, which is currently being written.

+At this point (2015-12-19) it appears to be complete enough.
+Therefore I'll be using it for a bit with my Hugo site.
+At a later time I plan to extend it with text expansions for responsive images (`picture` and `srcset`).

 # Usage

 `img4hugo` supports the three subcommands `size`, `thumbs` and `tohtml`.